 WMA has been selected by the College Board to include the AP Capstone™ Program as part of its curriculum.
-The first year will offer AP Seminar, which is part of the English Department, while AP Research in the second year will follow the students’ passion and could fall under any academic discipline.
+The first year will offer AP Seminar, while AP Research in the second year will follow the students’ passion and could fall under any academic discipline.
 These courses count as English or History & Social Science electives, but do not meet diploma requirements for English or History & Social Science.

 AP CapstoneTM is an innovative diploma program from the College Board that equips students with the independent research, collaborative teamwork and communication skills that are increasingly valued by colleges.
 AP CapstoneTM is built on the foundation of two AP courses — AP Seminar and AP Research — and is designed to complement and enhance the in-depth, discipline-specific study experienced in other AP courses.
 In AP Seminar, students investigate real-world issues from multiple perspectives, gathering and analyzing information from various sources in order to develop credible and valid evidence-based arguments.
 In AP Research, students cultivate the skills and discipline necessary to conduct independent research in order to produce and defend a scholarly academic paper.
 AP exam fees apply to these courses.
 Students who earn scores of 3 or higher in AP Seminar and AP Research and on four additional AP exams of their choosing will receive the AP Capstone Diploma.
 Students who earn scores of 3 or higher in AP Seminar and AP Research but not on four additional AP Exams will receive the AP Seminar and Research Certificate.
 AP Seminar may also be taken as a stand-alone option.
 Department approval is required.